The meaning of pattern: Abstracts in interior design

 There’s more to abstracts than meets the eye, as we discovered when we started exploring their history and how artists, architects, and designers have interpreted and applied the abstract.
 If you’re unsure about introducing a touch of the abstract into your home, we’ve got some ideas to help.

-What is an Abstract Pattern?
+What is an abstract pattern?

 Abstracts rule in this bedroom designed by @yasi.fatollahy , with Pooky’s savannah block printed lampshade in green and Tinto table lamp.